Visit the Rocky Mountain National Park from Denver in One Day

 A Day Trip, or Longer?

 Rocky Mountain National Park and the surrounding area that could benefit from visiting for more than one day.
 The national and state parks make up a pretty big area for you to travel in order to see everything of note.
-You may not be able to make it to some awesome neighboring towns like Nederland or Boulder without staying multiple days.
+You may not be able to visit neighboring towns like Nederland (along the famed Peak Highway), Boulder or park must-sees like Bear Lake without staying multiple days.

 However, you’re looking into a day trip for a reason, and it’s probably that you simply don’t have the time.
 Or you’re in Denver for some other reason, and want to see the mountains up close, then this is the exact trip for you!